 Although a Water Committee was appointed by the newly reformed corporation in order to consider improving the water supply in Hull following the Cholera epidemic of 1832, rates for the corporation and the board of health were generally still levied by the parishes until 1929 when the rating function was formally transferred by the Local Government Act (19 and 20 Geo.
 V chapter 17).

-The 20th century saw the Water Department extending its area of supply beyond the city boundary so that by the 1930’s the area of supply was 308 square miles for a population of 375,000 and the average daily consumption in a typical year during the 1930’s was 13,400,000 gallons.
+The 20th century saw the Water Department extending its area of supply beyond the city boundary, so that by the 1930s the area of supply was 308 square miles for a population of 375,000.
+The average daily consumption in a typical year during the 1930s was 13,400,000 gallons.
 Charges were based on a sliding scale and there were both domestic and trade rates.